 These are policies that impact COATC personnel and visitors alike.

 On November 7, 2006, Ohio voters passed a statewide smoking ban.
 That ban, implemented by local health departments, prompted the Port Authority to enact a policy to designate the entire COATC campus tobacco-free as of May 31, 2008.
-The campus-wide tobacco-free campus policy is in accordance with Ohio Dept. of Health rules that permit enforcement of a campus-wide smoking ban.
+The campus-wide tobacco-free campus policy is in accordance with Ohio Dept. of Health rules that permit enforcement of a campus-wide smoking ban by the Health Department or by individual employers.
 An aerial photo depicts the areas subject to the campus-wide policy.
 Last updated: April 2008

 The Port Authority on-site parking regulations regarding all Port Authority multi-tenant property, namely the Base campus of the Aerospace Center.
 Last updated: June 2020